The all-time top UEFA women's club scorer: we salute Ada Hegerberg, a scorer in four of Lyon's finals victories.

 Martin Sjögren, former Norway coach after her March 2022 recall

 Kolbotn, Stabæk, Turbine Potsdam

-• Having made her senior Kolbotn debut aged 15 in 2010, the following year she made headlines as she became the youngest-ever hat-trick scorer in Norway's top dvision, taking just seven minutes to rack up three against Røa, who went on to become champions, conceding only 18 times in 22 matches.
+• Having made her senior Kolbotn debut aged 15 in 2010, the following year she grabbed headlines as she became the youngest-ever hat-trick scorer in Norway's top division, taking just seven minutes to rack up three against Røa, who went on to become champions, conceding only 18 times in 22 matches.

-• Having been Kolbotn's top scorer in 2011, Hegerberg joined Stabæk, aiding them to Norwegian Cup success... with a final hat-trick against Røa.
+• Having been Kolbotn's top scorer in 2011, Hegerberg joined Stabæk, helping them achieve Norwegian Cup glory... with a final hat-trick against Røa.
 She was league top scorer on 25 goals.

 • Lyon took Hegerberg to France in summer 2014 and in her first season she was league top scorer with 26 goals in 22 matches for the champions.

-• The 2015/16 campaign was even more successful; not only did Lyon win the treble of the Women's Champions League, French league and French Cup, Hegerberg totalled 54 goals including a competition-leading 13 in Europe, opening the scoring in the final against Wolfsburg.
+• The 2015/16 campaign was even more successful; not only did Lyon win a treble with the Women's Champions League, French league and French Cup, Hegerberg totalled 54 goals, including a competition-leading 13 in Europe, opening the scoring in the final against Wolfsburg.

-• Hegerberg was named UEFA best women's footballer in Europe for 2015/16 and in the calendar year 2016 scored more goals than anyone else in UEFA competitions, pipping Cristiano Ronaldo.
+• Hegerberg was named UEFA best women's footballer in Europe for 2015/16, and in the calendar year 2016 she scored more goals than anyone else in UEFA competition, pipping Cristiano Ronaldo.

 • Another treble followed in 2016/17, a season that included Hegerberg being named BBC Women's Footballer of the Year.